 Find the bargains and your dollar will go much further in SE Asia.
 One of our tips for travelling SE Asia!

 The one thing we found consistently high in price was booze.
 We are not big drinkers, so the occasional splurge was ok.
 If you do want to drink, spend some time in advance to find a local market with better prices.
 But beware!
 Do not buy the vodka bottles sold everywhere on the side of the road.
 These are “grab and go” bottles of scooter fuel!

 6. Eat Well!

 You will find the food of SE Asia to be fresh, healthy and flavourful!
 We never had a problem finding a good meal.
-We ate lots of veggies and fruit – something that is not always true when we are eating in hotels a lot.
+There was lots of veggies and fruit.
+This is something that is not always true when we are eating in hotels a lot.
 We are spice wimps and it was never a challenge to find food that could be made “not too hot”.